HanhVy/Inventory-Analysis/README.md

 The item “Set of 6 soldier skittles” has the highest grown percentage from 2020 to 2021 with 1.91% in 2020 and 5.6% in 2021.

--Step 30: Create a new table called “ABC” from the “Stock” table that only retains the columns “SKU-ID”, “Description”,”Revenue_2021”, “Perccentrevenue2021”.
+- Step 33: Create a new table called “ABC” from the “Stock” table that only retains the columns “SKU-ID”, “Description”,”Revenue_2021”, “Perccentrevenue2021”.

 for creating new column following DAX expression was written;